• Skip to primary navigation

 May 9, 2022 By Eric Bogatin 1 Comment

-Understanding impedance in twisted-pair cables help you avoid signal problems.
+Understanding impedance in twisted-pair cables helps you avoid signal problems.

-A twisted pair, such as what you would find in Ethernet cables, is designed to economically transport a differential signal.
+A twisted pair, such as what you would find in Ethernet cables, is designed to transport a differential signal economically.
 It is a differential-pair interconnect, even though there are only two conductors.
 How do we make sense of this interconnect, especially when we want to think about its common impedance?

 The secret to understanding the properties of a twisted pair as a differential interconnect is to identify the third conductor: ground.
 In this context, I don’t mean electrical ground.
 I mean ground, as in the floor.